Winter is fast approaching. Every Wisconsinite knows what that means: We are in store for months of cold temperatures and snowy conditions.

 The National Floor Safety Institute reports that untreated icy walking surfaces are one of the leading causes of serious slip and fall accidents.

 You always need to watch out for snow and ice whenever walking outside during the winter months.
 Sometimes, slick spots can be very difficult to spot.
+Learn more about how to drive on icy and slippery roads.

 In Wisconsin, property owners have a legal responsibility to ensure that their premises are kept in reasonably safe condition.
 This responsibility applies to outdoor walking surfaces as well.